VerdantFox/blog_posts/posts/0009_playwright/playwright.md

 The `assert_snapshot` fixture is only available if the [pytest-playwright-visual](https://github.com/symon-storozhenko/pytest-playwright-visual){: target="_blank", rel="noopener noreferrer" } pytest plugin is `pip` installed.
 The fixture returns a function that can assist with comparing Playwright screenshots.
 Recall, Playwright can take screenshots of the browser at any given time with `page.screenshot()` or `locator.screenshot()`.
 This fixture and returned function of the same name allows for easy comparison of screenshots between test runs.
 Here's how it works.

 The first time you run your test that has the code `assert_snapshot(page.screenshot())`, the test will fail with the message "Failed: --> New snapshot(s) created.
 Please review images".
 The code saves a screenshot to a folder in the test's directory with a name related to the test, browser, and OS.
 You can inspect this image to see if it looks right.
 If it is right, this image becomes the gold standard for what the browser window should look like when it hits that line of code.
-The next time you run the test when the test reaches the line `assert_snapshot(page.screenshot())`, the `assert_snapshot` function will compare your saved screenshot from last time with a new screenshot generated from this run.
+The next time you run the test, when the test reaches the line `assert_snapshot(page.screenshot())`, the `assert_snapshot` function will compare your saved screenshot from last time with a new screenshot generated from this run.
 If the two images are the same, that line of code passes.
 If they are different, the test fails.

 On failure, a new set of images are stored in a folder named `snapshot_tests_failures`.
 There is one image prefixed with `Actual_` that is an image from *this* test run.
 There is one image prefixed with `Expected_` that is a copy of your stored "gold standard" image.
 And there is one image prefixed with `Diff_` which nicely dulls/whitens most of the image to highlight just the pixels that were different.
 The `Diff_` image can be very useful in determining what changed between runs.

 Here are examples of "actual", "expected", and "diff" images I generated by altering the color of one circle of the "expected" image and then re-running the test, resulting in a failed image comparison.

-"expected" image (generated from the test first run, and then I altered the image with a "paint"-like program):
+"Expected" image (generated from the first test run, altered with a "paint"-like program):

 EXPECTED_PIC

-"actual" image (generated from the second run, that failed on image comparison):
+"Actual" image (generated from the second run that failed on image comparison):

 ACTUAL_PIC

-"diff" image comparing the changed pixels between the "expected" and "actual" images:
+"Diff" image comparing the changed pixels between the "expected" and "actual" images:

 DIFF_PIC